Harry McHugh: Career

 After a spell with Everton, McHugh joined Wigan Athletic's academy at under-13 level.
 He signed a two-year scholarship in 2019.
 McHugh made his debut for Wigan Athletic on 8 November 2020 as a substitute in a 3–2 FA Cup defeat to Chorley, and made his first senior start in their following match, a 2–2 draw with Tranmere Rovers in the EFL Trophy 11 November 2020.
 He scored his first goal for the club in that match, a 25-yard finish in first-half stoppage time.
 His first league appearance came as a late substitute in a 0–0 home draw against Bristol Rovers on 24 November 2020.

 On 8 September 2022, McHugh signed for National League North club Chester on an initial 28-day loan.

 On 1 February 2024, McHugh joined Scottish Championship club Ayr United on loan until the end of the season.

+On 27 March 2026, McHugh permanently signed for National League North club Macclesfield.